xyzesther/chat-sprout/README.md

 ---

 ### Current State
+**Notice: expo SDK is upgraded to version 52 yesterday, it may not be compatible with our app's current package, but our app can work on ios simulator and will update our expo SDK after iteration 1*

 1. *Finished learning related feature: browse some conversation starters and play the audio.*
 ![App Screenshot](./assets/screenshots/learn-play-audio.png)
 2. *Conversation can be added as a note to notebook*